Yamoahs/Tango_Spark/README.md

 # Tango_Spark
-Code for light-up dress for Cocktail Night
+Wearable project for light-up dress for Cocktail Night Microcontroller that will be used: Arduino Lillypad